-Chlorophyll Content
+Chlorophyll Content Stability

 Mishra et al. (2011) reported on the use of chlorophyll fluorescence as a measure of cold tolerance and Wahid et al. (2007) discussed the correlation between chlorophyll fluorescence and heat tolerance.
 We were interested in both cold and heat tolerance in this study.
 We used a chlorophyll meter (Opti-Sciences CCM-300) to measure chlorophyll content.
-The chlorophyll meter measures the fluorescence emitted at 735nm/700nm and uses a ratio based on experiments by Gittelson et al. (1998) to measure chlorophyll content in mg/m2.
+The chlorophyll meter measures the fluorescence emitted at 735nm/700nm for a constant leaf area and uses a ratio based on experiments by Gittelson et al. (1998) to measure chlorophyll content in mg/m2.
 Two intact leaves were removed from the middle of the plant.
 One leaf was used for the heat treatment and the other was used for the cold treatment.
-Each leaf was cut in half.
+Each leaf was cut in half and placed in a labeled petri dish.
 One half was placed in the treatment temperature and the other half was placed in a control setting at room temperature.
 The chlorophyll content was measured for both halves before and after the temperature treatment.

 The high temperature treatment was 60°C for 1 hour.
 The leaf halves in the cold treatment were subjected to 4°C for 1 hour followed by 1 hour in -18°C. The leaf halves were moved to room temperature for two hours prior to the second cold treatment measurement.
 Leaves in all treatments were kept in complete darkness.

-To incorporate the control and treatment groups in one measurement, the chlorophyll content ratio (CHPL) was calculated as the compliment of the difference between the proportions of the final treatment chlorophyll content to the initial treatment chlorophyll content and final control chlorophyll content to initial control chlorophyll content.
+To control for initial variation in chlorophyll among individuals, we quantified chlorophyll content stability by incorporating the initial and final measurements for both the treatment and control into one value.
+The chlorophyll content stability ratio (CHPL) was calculated as the compliment of the difference between the proportions of the final treatment chlorophyll content to the initial treatment chlorophyll content and final control chlorophyll content to initial control chlorophyll content.
 Thus, larger values correspond with higher temperature tolerance (citation).